setchy/atlassify/CONTRIBUTING.md

-# Atlasify Contributing Guide
+# Atlassify Contributing Guide

 Hi!
-We're really excited that you're interested in contributing to Atlasify!
+We're really excited that you're interested in contributing to Atlassify!
 Before submitting your contribution, please read through the following guide.

 ### Installation